Ultimate Guide to Blind Rivets

 Rivet's Material Grip Range.

 The material grip range refers to the material thickness or the depth the rivet can be effectively installed.
 For example, if two 1.5 mm plates/items need to be riveted, a blind rivet with a material grip range between 2- 5 mm is required.
-Best practice dictates that the middle grip range of a rivet should be used and not the minimum/maximum sizes.
+Best practice dictates that you should aim for the middle grip range of a rivet, followed by the minimum grip then the maximum.
 This assists in achieving correct shear and tensile strength whilst ensuring the longevity of the rivet.
 Please note that the grip range is not the length of the rivet as many people mistakenly believe the length is the amount of material the rivet will pull up.

 WARNING; If you are below the minimum grip range the rivet will be loose and if you are over the maximum, the rivet may not set correctly.
 Either way the joint will be compromised.